Addition Pattern #1: The “Carbocation Pathway”

 Do you see the power of understanding mechanisms in organic chemistry?
 Reactions that go through a similar mechanism are providing similar outcomes.
 All that’s changing is the identity of the atoms.
 This is the power of understanding mechanisms in organic chemistry.
 It can help us identify patterns.

 It’s a little like learning a song on piano or guitar and then adapting it to a different key.
-Learning the song the first time is hard, but changing the key is easy since the relationships are preseved.
+Learning the song the first time is hard, but changing the key is easy since the relationships are preserved.
 The important thing is to notice this pattern.

 In summary: we can group these five reactions into a family, that all proceed through the same key steps.
 They all share the same pattern of regioselectivity and stereoselectivity.